Epitrite Free vs Pro: Which Plan Do You Need?

 You want to schedule 2 lyric videos per day for a month.
 That's 60 videos total from your 5-song EP.

 Verdict: Pro.
-You'll burn through those 3 free bulk create sessions fast trying to generate 60 videos.
+You'll burn through the Free 2-at-a-time batch cap fast trying to generate 60 videos.
 Without Bulk Create at scale, you're manually creating each one, which defeats the whole purpose.

 Scenario 3: Creating a full lyric video for YouTube